paultongyoo/churn-model-evaluation-platform/README.md

 ### Grafana Time-Series Dashboard UI
 TODO

-## How to Generate Churn Model Evaluation Metrics
+## How to Upload Data and Evaluate the Model

 1. Navigate to `{REPO_DIR}` (and run `cd {REPO/HOME}code/orchestration && pipenv shell` if you haven't already)
 2. You can process the labeled Customer Churn data in one of two ways:
    1. Manually upload files from the `{REPO_DIR}/data` folder into the S3 bucket `{PROJECT_ID}/data/input` folder
    2. Run `make simulate-file-drops` from `{REPO_DIR}` to run the script `upload_simulation_script.py` which uploads each file in the `data` folder (except `customer_churn_0.csv`) to the S3 bucket folder to more conveniently plot and review metrics changing over time in Grafana.
-3. Once you drop files into the S3 bucket `{PROJECT_ID}/data/input` folder, you can navigate to
+3. Once you drop files into the S3 bucket `{PROJECT_ID}/data/input` folder, you can evaluate their data in two ways:
+   1. Navigate to the Evidently UI to view detailed data drift metrics and prediction scores for each file
+   2. Navigate to the Grafana UI and view the precreated **"Customer Churn Model Evaluation"** dashboard to view how the drift metrics and prediction scores have behaved over time

 ## Makefile Targets